cplusplusjasper/awesome-resources/websites.md

 [Handmade-Math](https://github.com/HandmadeMath/Handmade-Math): A simple math library for games and computer graphics.
 Compatible with both C and C++.

 [interviews](https://github.com/kdn251/interviews): Everything you need to know to get the job.

+[iptv](https://github.com/iptv-org/iptv): Collection of 5000+ publicly available IPTV channels from all over the world

 [Javascript](https://github.com/TheAlgorithms/Javascript): A repository for All algorithms implemented in Javascript